CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 -   Read recent posts from the Page.
 -   Like the Page with one click, without needing to visit the Page.

-<div class="uk-alert" markdown="1">Quote: The minimum supported widget width is 292 pixels.</div>
+<div class="uk-alert">Quote: The minimum supported widget width is 292 pixels.</div>

 ### <a name="mod-lb-general"></a>General Options

 The first option in this section allows you to add your Facebook page.
 The easiest way to do that is open up your page and copy and paste the link in the box.

-Note: The URL should be in the following format https://www.facebook.com/CoalaWeb.
+<div class="uk-alert">Note: The URL should be in the following format https://www.facebook.com/CoalaWeb.</div>

 The last option is to select what format you want the widget to display in you have a choice of HTML5, XFBML and IFRAME. *\[Figure-13\]*

 ![Figure-13](http://cdn.coalaweb.com/images/docs/joomla-extensions/social-links/cw-lbox-mod-config-general.png "Figure-13"){.coalaweb-docs}